 is for eating fresh.
 The quintessential British cooking apple

-a cottage garden in Nottinghamshire.
-It is firm, very tart, and juicy
+cottage garden in Nottinghamshire.
+It is firm, very tart, and

-and high in vitamin C. Ripens in the blazing heat of late September and
+juicy and high in vitamin C. Ripens in the blazing heat of late

-Southern California, which they were again in 2011..
+are excellent in Southern California, which they were again in 2011.